jfet97/oxjs/README.md

 ### observer created with observer
 _Observers_ created with `observe` deserve a separate discussion.\
-If an _objects observer_ is generated, TS will infer the correct type:
+If a _reactive object_ is generated, TS will infer the correct type:
 ```js
 const observer = ox.observer(() => ({
     doubleValue: $source1.years * 2,